 The fastest time ever run at the Tom Scott Memorial Road Races since the move to Strathclyde Park is by Luke Traynor, who dominated the 2018 edition to win just under 2 minutes from Kenny Wilson.

 Traynor's time eclipsed the time of 48:46 mins set by Tsegezeab Woldemichael in 2010.

-Sarah Inglis set a new ladies' course record in 2018 too, bettering the previous best set by Fionnuala Ross from two years earlier by 16 seconds.
+Annabel Simpson set a new ladies' course record in 2022, bettering the previous best set by Sarah Inglis from four years earlier by 1 minute and 24 seconds.

 Male course record holder Luke Traynor heads the field from the start in 2018

 In 2022, the first three male athletes to cross the line did so in under 51 minutes and the three ladies in under 58 minutes, emphasizing once more that the 10 mile course at the Tom Scott Memorial Road Races is one of the fastest, if not the fastest 10 mile course in Scotland.